Superformula/node-backend-test/docs.md

 Users API exposes the ability to view and manage users.

+## API

 ## Design

+Access
+  Authentication
+  Authorization
 Hapi Server
   - RESTful
+    - no PATCH or LIST. simpler behaviors
+      - has danger of being misused if there are single-property consuming downstream services for PUT.
   - Error handling
+  - infrastructural app integrity
+    - cutoff long responses with 50x
+  - Responses
+    - standard error resp (Boom)
+    - standard success responses
 Datastore
   - Mongo
     - indexes